alchemistry/flamel/README.md

 # Flamel

-The aim of the project is to develop a foundation for a new version of [alchemical-analysis](https://github.com/MobleyLab/alchemical-analysis) that uses the well tested [alchemlyb](https://github.com/alchemistry/alchemlyb) library.
+The aim of this project is to develop the foundation for a new version of [alchemical-analysis](https://github.com/MobleyLab/alchemical-analysis) that uses the well tested [alchemlyb](https://github.com/alchemistry/alchemlyb) library.

 # Installation